Fishing industry in Pakistan: Mariculture potential

 Coastal aquaculture (or mariculture) is almost absent in Pakistan despite its potential.
-Small-scale marine shrimp farming is carried out mainly near the Indus River Delta, and has yet to produce appreciable results.
-A mariculture farm in Sonmiani was funded by USAID for developing sustainable production of edible shrimp.
-A potential for developing hatcheries of other crustacean varieties exist as well.
-Recent advances in field of genetic engineering indicate that marine oysters can also be farmed.
-Pakistan has 9 species of native species oysters belonging to genera of Crassostrea, Saccostrea and Ostrea, can be a good source of nutrition.
-At present, there is no commercial harvesting or hatchery culture of oysters in country.
-First cage in sea have been installed in Baluchistan.
+Several attempts at shrimp farming in the Indus River Delta have been made, and farms are currently active at Hawkes Bay, Clifton and Gharo.
+In 2007, a mariculture farm in Sonmiani was funded by USAID for developing sustainable production of edible shrimp which was still running as a shrimp hatchery as of 2023.
+The potential for developing hatcheries of other crustacean varieties exist as well.
+Recent advances in the field of genetic engineering indicate that marine oysters can also be farmed.
+Although Pakistan has 9 native species of oysters, belonging to Crassostrea, Saccostrea and Ostrea, there is, at present, no commercial harvesting or hatchery culture of oysters in the country.

 Recreation subsector

-Recreational fishing in Pakistan is usually looked over by the PGFA - Pakistan Game Fish Association.
+Recreational fishing in Pakistan is usually overseen by the Pakistan Game Fish Association (PGFA).
 There are three main types of recreational fisheries in Pakistan: billfish and tuna fishing in the EEZ of Karachi; sport fishing (pelagic) in coastal waters; and hand-line fishing (bottom fishing) in inter-tidal and shallow waters.
-About 1,000 people with 120–150 fishing boats are involved in this sector.
+In 2009, about 1,000 people, with 120–150 fishing boats, were involved in this sector.
 No license is required.
 However, their boats are required to be registered by Marine Mercantile department for seaworthiness.
-There are three boating clubs: The Karachi Yacht Club, The Karachi Boat Club and the Defence Marina Club.
-A number of fishing tournaments take place annually like the All Pakistan Billfish Tournament and Fish'nTac Anfling Championship, Karachi.
-The reigning Pakistan Saltwater Angling Champion is Orooj Ahmed Ali having caught a Black Marlin weighing 396 lbs in the All Pakistan Billfish Tournament, December 5, 1999, the heaviest fish caught on rod and reel in the Arabian Sea and the record stands to date.
+There are three main boating clubs: the Karachi Yacht Club, the Karachi Boat Club and the Defence Marina Club.
+A number of fishing tournaments take place annually, such as the All Pakistan Billfish Tournament and Fish'nTac Angling Championship, Karachi.
+From 1999 to 2023, the reigning Pakistan Saltwater Angling Champion was Orooj Ahmed Ali, who caught a Black marlin weighing 180 kg in the All Pakistan Billfish Tournament on December 5, 1999.
+In 2023, this was broken by Khalid Moin Ahmed, who caught a Marlin weighing 210 kg.